“The first day, I went on one leg with steel metal on my other leg and on that first day I made a birdie and I felt wow, I can still do it.”

 How quickly did your golf ability come back?

-The first day, yeah.
-I went on one leg with steel metal on my other leg and um on the first day I made a birdie and I felt wow, I can still do it.
+The first day, I went on one leg with steel metal on my other leg and on that first day I made a birdie and I felt wow, I can still do it.
 So then I go with new stuff, new technique and I came back.
 I am striking the ball now better than before.